gdt050579/AppCUI-rs/docs/chapter-3/custon-controls/overwriteable_traits.md

 }
 ```

-The `surface` object will be clipped to the visible space ocupied by the control and the coordonates will be translated to corespond to the top-left corner of the control(this means that `surface.write_char(0,0,...)` will draw a character to the top-left corner of the control).
+The `surface` object will be clipped to the visible space occupied by the control and the coordinates will be translated to correspond to the top-left corner of the control (this means that `surface.write_char(0,0,...)` will draw a character to the top-left corner of the control).

 ## OnResize